szaghi/MaTiSSe/README.md

 $content[font-size:120%;color:white;]{This box has a grey background with white colored text.
 The caption has a 90% (with respect the slide content font-size) font-size, whereas the box contents itself has a 120% font-size.}
 $endbox
 ```
 This example defines a box having a grey background with white colored text.
-The caption has a 90% (with respect the slide content font-size) font-size, whereas the box contents itself has a 120% font-size.}
+The caption has a 90% (with respect the slide content font-size) font-size, whereas the box contents itself has a 120% font-size.

 Note that the themes of box environments can be defined, as all other theme elements, once for all into the preamble in order to not have to repeat the styling options for each box.
 The syntax for defining the boxes styles is commented into the theming section in the following.

-#### Figure environment
+###### Figure environment
 The *figure* environment is a subclass of box one that is specialized for rendering figures.
 The syntax is the following:
 ```md
 $figure